compbiofan/SimSCSnTree/README.md

 Users can change the coverage and read length of the sampled reads by tuning -v (--coverage) and -l (--readlen), respectively.

-SCSim divides the genome into nonoberlapping windows and samples the number of reads for each window.
+SimSCSnTree divides the genome into nonoberlapping windows and samples the number of reads for each window.
 To determine window size, use -w (--window-size).
 The higher the -w, the less change of read depth on the genome.
 Starting from the first window which was given a fixed read number according to -v, the next window's read number is calculated by -x, -y and -u, whereas -u (--acceptance-rate) is the probability to accept a proposal in Metropolis Hasting so that the read coverage fluctuation over the whole genome reflects the expected Lorenz curve and the change of the number of reads between neighboring windows is restricted.
 For more details, please refer to "Assessing the performance of methods for copy number aberration detection from single-cell DNA sequencing data" authored by XFM, ME, NN and LN in 2020.
 The higher -u, the faster the program would run although the difference may not be noticeable.

 ```-x (--Lorenz-x)     The value on the x-axis of the point furthest from the diagonal on the Lorenz curve imitating the real coverage uneveness. (default: 0.5) ```